-- e.
-Pay Progression on the five-point main pay scale at paragraph 13, and 6 point unqualified teacher pay scale at paragraph 17, should be on an annual basis from 1 September, with an assumption in favour of progression unless an individual has been notified that capability procedures are underway in respect of that year. - f.
+- f.
 Pay progression on the upper scale should be in most cases on a two-yearly basis in line with requirements of paragraph 14 unless capability procedures are underway in respect of that period. - g.
 The relevant body may award an additional point to any main scale teacher whose performance in the previous school year was excellent, with particular regard to classroom teaching.
 The discretion to award an additional point to teachers whose performance has been excellent must be set out in the relevant body's pay policy. - h.
-Newly appointed teachers and unqualified teachers should be allocated to an appropriate scale point on their respective 2022 pay ranges as detailed in the relevant body's pay policy. - i.
+Newly appointed teachers and unqualified teachers should be allocated to an appropriate scale point on their respective 2024 pay ranges as detailed in the relevant body's pay policy. - i.
 A decision may be made not to award progression where the teacher is subject to capability procedures. - 19.3.
 The relevant body must set out clearly in the school's pay policy how pay progression will be determined, in accordance with paragraph 19.2.